Harkame/google-images-downloader/README.md

 downloader.download("dog", file_format="JPEG")  # Download with images re-formatting (JPEG or PNG)

-downloader.driver.close()  # Do not forget to close the driver
+downloader.close()  # Do not forget to close the driver
 ```

 #### Specify browser to use for web scraping